 The Americans with Disabilities Act (ADA) was enacted in 1990 and provides comprehensive federal protection to individuals with disabilities in employment, as well as in public services, public accommodations, and telecommunications.
-Title I of the ADA pertains to employers and is the focus of this chapter.
+Title I of the ADA pertains to employers and is the focus of this topic.

 The Colorado Anti-Discrimination Act (CADA) also prohibits discrimination in employment on the basis of disability.
 Although the CADA is substantially equivalent to the ADA, it applies to almost all employers in the state of Colorado, thus extending the duty to reasonably accommodate disabled employees to employers who would not otherwise be covered under the ADA.